walterhiggins/WMPJS/book-outline.md

     js var hearts = 8

 We should always declare variables using the `var` keyword.
 If variables aren't declared using the `var` keyword, they become what are called 'global' variables.
 That is; variables which can be seen everywhere in the program.
 Global variables can lead to confusion because different parts of your program can access and change the variable which can lead to unexpected results.
 Global variables often end up becoming a source of bugs in the program.
-Using the `var` keyword to create a new variable is another good habit you should adopt when writing Javascript code.
+Using the `var` keyword to create a new variable is another good habit you should adopt when writing JavaScript code.

 Another thing to note is that we don't always have to both declare and assign a variable in the same statement.
 We can create a variable just by issuing this command:

     js var hungerBar

 Notice that hungerBar doesn't yet have a value.
 We haven't assigned it one, we've just created the variable.
-Right now the 'hungerBar' variable has a special value called `undefined`. 'undefined' is another keyword in Javascript - it means there's nothing there.
+Right now the 'hungerBar' variable has a special value called `undefined`. 'undefined' is another keyword in JavaScript - it means there's nothing there.
 We can test this using the following code:

     js hungerBar == undefined